molpopgen/fwdpp/test/README.md

 ##Test 3: a more rigorous comparison of neutral models to Hudson's ms.

 This test is executed via NeutralModelsBetter.Rmd.
 It is the same idea as the preceeding, except that 1,000 forward simulations are run and the p-values of Kolmogorov-Smirnov tests comparing the distributions of summary statistics between fwdpp and ms are printed.
-Additionally, N=10,000 is also simulated.
+Additionally, N=10,000 is also simulated (but only 100 replicates).

 __Warning:__ this test will take hours-to-days to run.
 The N=10,000 case really should be done on a cluster.
+For this reason, only 100 replicates are done for N=10,000.

 Typically, you will see more differences between fwdpp and ms for smaller N.  This is expected.
 Recall that ms simulates a sample of size n taken from an infinitely-large Wright-Fisher population.
 In contrast, the forward simulation is taking a sample of the same size n from a much smaller population.
 However, as the N in the forward simulation increases, one should see convergence in outcomes to the predictions of the infinite-N models.

 It is very important to understand that the 21 p-values reported for each value of N are __not__ the outcomes of indepdent statistical tests.
 For example, statisics 1,3, and 4 in the list in the preceeding section are highly correlated with one another, and correlations exists between any pair of statistics summarizing variation data.
 Thus, the rate at which the K-S test will reject the null model cannot be assumed to be the usual alpha.

+The output that I got on my iMac (and the seeds used) are found in [NeutralModelsBetterKRT.md](NeutralModelsBetterKRT.md).

 ###Running this test on a cluster